darkdrago74/theSmallComparator/README.md

 - DXF export for CAD integration
 - Virtual environment management with split archives for GitHub

+The project also includes optional integration with LaserWeb4 for additional CNC control capabilities:
+- LaserWeb runs on port 8080 by default
+- Provides g-code visualization and advanced motion control
+- Installation script can set up LaserWeb as a systemd service on Raspberry Pi systems

 ## Quick Start

 ### Installation